v1kstrand/FastML/readme.md

 ## 📌 Introduction

 FastML is an Object-Oriented Python library designed to automate the end-to-end process of machine learning projects.
-It cleans your data, performs grid search on multiple models, and selects the best-performing model based on your data type (regression or classification).
+It cleans your data, performs grid search on multiple models based on your data type (regression or classification), and lets you pick the best model for the data.
 Developed with a strong focus on design patterns and SOLID principles, FastML aims to provide a robust, maintainable, and efficient way to handle ML projects.

 ---